Factoring Vs. Forfaiting: What’s the Difference?

 8. WHO PAYS FOR THE COST

 Factoring: The seller or client pays for the factoring costs.

-Forfaiting: The overseas buyer pays for the forfeiting costs.
+Forfaiting: The overseas buyer pays for the forfaiting costs.

-Factoring and forfeiting tends to be complex and can be difficult to understand.
-If you have any questions or if you’re interested in learning more about factoring and forfeiting, Let the experts at SMB Compass help.
+Factoring and forfaiting tends to be complex and can be difficult to understand.
+If you have any questions or if you’re interested in learning more about factoring and forfaiting, Let the experts at SMB Compass help.
 Our friendly, knowledgeable team of finance specialists are one call away!

 Remember, time is money and money is time.